-Any side-effects will depend on the type of brain tumour it is and the treatment you have.
-For example, radiotherapy sideeffects include tiredness, headaches and hair loss.
+There can be side-effects.
+This will depend on the type of tumour and the type of treatment.
+For example, radiotherapy side-effects can include tiredness, headaches and hair loss.

-You can read about the treatments to learn more about their side-effects and possible complications.
+Read about the different treatments to learn more about their side-effects and possible complications.

-There are treatments to help with most side-effects so tell your doctor or nurse.
+There are treatments to help with most side-effects so tell your doctor or nurse if you have any.
 Don't suffer in silence.